valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 linkTitle: "Native types API"
 weight: 1
 description: >
-    How to use native types in a Redis module
+    How to use native types in a Valkey module
 aliases:
     - /topics/modules-native-types
 ---

-Redis modules can access Redis built-in data structures both at high level, by calling Redis commands, and at low level, by manipulating the data structures directly.
+Valkey modules can access Valkey built-in data structures both at high level, by calling Valkey commands, and at low level, by manipulating the data structures directly.

-By using these capabilities in order to build new abstractions on top of existing Redis data structures, or by using strings DMA in order to encode modules data structures into Strings, it is possible to create modules that *feel like* they are exporting new data types.
+By using these capabilities in order to build new abstractions on top of existing Valkey data structures, or by using strings DMA in order to encode modules data structures into Strings, it is possible to create modules that *feel like* they are exporting new data types.
 However, for more complex problems, this is not enough, and the implementation of new data structures inside the module is needed.

-We call the ability of Redis modules to implement new data structures that feel like native Redis ones **native types support**.
-This document describes the API exported by the Redis modules system in order to create new data structures and handle the serialization in RDB files, the rewriting process in AOF, the type reporting via the `TYPE` command, and so forth.
+We call the ability of Valkey modules to implement new data structures that feel like native Valkey ones **native types support**.
+This document describes the API exported by the Valkey modules system in order to create new data structures and handle the serialization in RDB files, the rewriting process in AOF, the type reporting via the `TYPE` command, and so forth.